cutesthypnotist/shadertrixx/README.md

 Lyuma's "mirror" shader - triplanar mapped material onto a reflection of the players' avatars https://booth.pm/en/items/3136007
-Just using a camera and rendertextures with the whole cam.SetTargetBuffers(colorRT.colorBuffer, depthRT.depthBuffer)
+Just using a camera and rendertextures with the whole cam.SetTargetBuffers(colorRT.colorBuffer, depthRT.depthBuffer) and a projector set up with a material.

 ## SDF Collision
 From Pema 07172021 #raymarching